Show Tourists How Beautiful Your Area is

 Support Businesses That Support Tourists

 In a small town I know a couple took a risk and set up a café, gift shop and gallery in an old shop on the town’s main street.
 They had to put considerable work and time into renovating the shop, and the result was a professional, inviting and interesting space.
-The business also provided reliably good coffee and food.
+The business also provides reliably good coffee and food.

 Before this couple came along the town had no businesses of this kind.